Expressing Your Practice

 Program Overview

-2024 marks the 22nd year of teacher training Holy Cow Yoga Center!
+2025 marks the 24th year of teacher training Holy Cow Yoga Center!
 Our 200-hour Teacher Training program, approved by Yoga Alliance, is designed to provide and in-depth look at Yoga, and is heavily influenced by the teachings of Sri Swami Satchidananda.
 Upon completion, graduates will possess a 200-hour teaching certificate and the confidence to use it.
 All in all, you will learn not only how to teach Yoga, but how to live it.
-This intensive, comprehensive program is offered twice each year.
-The material and essence are identical in each offering, but the structural breakdown varies to make the program accessible to a wider range of people.
+This intensive, comprehensive program is offered once each year in January with 9 weekends spread out over 3 1/2 months.
+The program is primarily offered in-studio (in person), however we do allow partial virtual experience.
+See below further details and application button.

 What You'll Study